OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/references/usage-examples/domestic-payments-usage-examples.md

 ## Balance Transfer
 Below in an example illustrating a balance transfer offer available on a Card A.

-To facilitate a Balance Transfer, a PISP can initiate a Payment from Card B to Card A with LocalInstrument as UK.OBIE.BalanceTransfer, Account SchemeName as UK.OBIE.PAN and if there is an Offer Code/Id provided by Issuer of the Card A, then it can be supplied in the field: RemittanceInformation.Reference.
+To facilitate a Balance Transfer, a PISP can initiate a Payment from Card B to Card A with LocalInstrument as UK.OBIE.BalanceTransfer, Account SchemeName as UK.OBIE.PAN and if there is an Offer Code/Id provided by Issuer of the Card A, then it can be supplied in the field: `RemittanceInformation.Structured.0.CreditorReferenceInformation.Reference`.
 Example below:

 ### POST /domestic-payment-consents request